vecipher/Clematis3/docs/m12/native_t1.md

 # M12 — Native Kernel Acceleration (T1)

+**Status**: PR98 — Python FFI surface & strict‑parity harness (defaults OFF; identity‑safe).
+Still inert by default (
-**Status**: PR97 scaffold (config + stubs).
-No runtime changes yet.
-The native kernel is introduced in later PRs; this page documents the target design and how to use it once available.
+`available() -> False`).
+The compiled native kernel lands in PR99; this page documents the target design and how to use it once available.

 ---